pghvlaans/sbotools/README.md

 **sbotools** currently supports Slackware 15.0 and beyond.
 For Slackware 14.0, 14.1 and 14.2, install `sbotools-4.0.2` at the latest.
 See the **sbotools** [downloads](https://pghvlaans.github.io/sbotools/downloads/) page.

 ## Most Recent Changes
+#### Post-Release
+  * sbocutleaves: A new tool for managing leaves, i.e. packages without installed reverse dependencies.
+    * Proposed and drafted by Jacob Pipkin.
+  * sbotool: Added sbocutleaves functionality

 #### 4.1.4 - 2026-05-06
   * sbofind: Do not match "No tags found" in TAGS.txt
   * contrib: SCerovec shared a Debian-like sbotool theme